oracle-livelabs/apex/workflows/2-design-the-application.md

                           and doctor_no        = p_doctor_id
                           and schedule         >= to_timestamp_tz(p_request_date,'DD-MON-YYYY HH24:MI:SS') - 7
                           and status           = 'PAID');
-        -- update the appointment table to reflect the revised fee for the consultation update_appointment(
+        -- Update the appointment table to reflect the revised fee for the consultation update_appointment(
             p_booking_id    => p_booking_id,
             p_fee           => l_fee);